core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 In this example, 3 CoAP endpoints are shown: Clients A and B are interested in obtaining updates to state representations describing the current CO2 level, provided by a CoAP Server.

+In {{fig-reg-client-a}}, Client A uses CoAP Observe to register its interest in receiving all updates to the CO2 resource state from the Server.

 ~~~~
 ClientA         ClientB                   Server